How to reduce acne scarsSkincare

 This hero product helps to halt the melanin production that causes the appearance of scars to be dark whilst brightening the skin’s appearance.

-This overnight gel treatment targets hyperpigmentation, uneven patches and dark spots.
+This gel treatment targets hyperpigmentation, uneven patches and dark spots.
 It brightens your skin's complexion, as well as aids the reduction of dark spots and uneven skin tone.

 Formulated with 2% Tranexamic Acid, 2% Acai Berry extract to promote even skin tone, as well as 2% skin brightening hero Vitamin C, it also boosts overall skin brightness and evens skin tone.